 The ship prefix MV stands for the Motor Vessel.
-A motor vessel or a motor ship is a ship which is propelled by an internal combustion engine like a diesel engine.
+A motor vessel or a motor ship is a ship that is propelled by an internal combustion engine like a diesel engine.
 It started coming in use in the late 19th century and the early 20th century.

 Another abbreviation that is PS is used for a kind of vessel called Paddle steamer.
-This is a form of a steamship.
+This is a form of steamship.
 Steam engines drive it.
 The steam engines drive the paddles and the tidal waves to prepare the ship in the water.

 The prefix RV stands for Research Vessel.
-As the name suggests research vessel is a ship which is specially designed, equipped all modified to carry out researches on the sea.
+As the name suggests research vessel is a ship that is specially designed, equipped all modified to carry out researches on the sea.
 These vehicles can be on the water for various purposes.

 Nowadays, because of the technology the ship prefixes are also changing, and they can depict the kind of technology that the particular shape or vessel uses.
-For example, LPGC that stands for Liquefied Petroleum Gas Carrier, TB that stands for Tug Boat or DB which stands for Derrick Barge.
+For example, LPGC stands for Liquefied Petroleum Gas Carrier, TB stands for Tug Boat or DB which stands for Derrick Barge.

-Abbreviations in naval ships
+Abbreviations in Naval Ships